-- (51) Examination papers, including supplementary examinations, deferred examinations, and/or alternative assessment tasks along with answer guides, are prepared by the Subject Coordinator, in consultation with any other academics delivering the subject. - (52) An appropriately qualified academic staff member not directly involved in the delivery of the subject validates the examination paper/s and/or alternative assessment task to ensure: - a.
+- (52) Examination papers, including supplementary examinations, deferred examinations, and/or alternative assessment tasks along with answer guides, are prepared by the Subject Coordinator, in consultation with any other academics delivering the subject. - (53) An appropriately qualified academic staff member not directly involved in the delivery of the subject validates the examination paper/s and/or alternative assessment task to ensure: - a.
 Learning outcomes are being assessed, marking criteria is clear and assessment criteria is linked to the grading standards. - b.
-Assessments are free from ambiguities, written in plain English, and professionally presented. - c.
-Timeframes set for all assessments are reasonable. - d.
-All relevant material has been provided. - (53) If irreconcilable differences of opinion occur at any stage of assessment validation, the matter is referred to the Head of Program for resolution. - (54) The Subject Coordinator submits the validated examination paper/s and/or alternative assessment task along with answer guides via a secure site to the Directorate Administrator HE. - (55) The Directorate Administrator HE will organise printing and secure storage of papers where appropriate. - (56) For offshore delivery, the Head of Program will work with the Academic Services Officer to ensure the secure storage of papers (including password protection) and oversee the release of secured written examinations for printing prior to an examination.
+Time frames set for all assessments are reasonable. - c.
+All relevant material has been provided. - (54) The Head of Program will have ultimate responsibility for final validation. - (55) The Subject Coordinator submits the validated examination paper/s and/or alternative assessment task along with answer guides via a secure site to the Directorate Administrator HE. - (56) Directorate Administrator HE will organise printing and secure storage of papers where appropriate. - (57) For offshore delivery, the Head of Program will work with the Academic Services Officer to ensure the secure storage of papers (including password protection) and oversee the release of secured written examinations for printing prior to an examination. - (58) The Academic Services Officer is responsible for organising printing and secure storage of examination papers.

-- (57) The Academic Services Officer is responsible for organising printing and secure storage of examination papers. - (58) Examination papers are not released (regardless of location) prior to the examination time excepting to the Course Administrator/Academic Services Officers/Invigilators for official administrative purposes. - (59) Course Administrators/Academic Services Officer deliver examination papers, examination booklets along with attendance lists and photo ID rolls to the examination venues.
-The number of examination papers and booklets will be recorded and signed for by the Invigilator. - (60) Where the examination is delivered online, Subject Coordinators upload the examination on the learning management system and set the parameters for releasing (unhiding) the examination to students at the commencement of the scheduled examination time.
+- (59) Examination papers are not released (regardless of location) prior to the examination time excepting to the Course Administrator/Academic Services Officers/Invigilators for official administrative purposes. - (60) Course Administrators/Academic Services Officer deliver examination papers, examination booklets along with attendance lists and photo ID rolls to the examination venues.
+The number of examination papers and booklets will be recorded and signed for by the Invigilator. - (61) Where the examination is delivered online, Subject Coordinators upload the examination on the learning management system and set the parameters for releasing (unhiding) the examination to students at the commencement of the scheduled examination time.